anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: So long as a person is capable of self-renewal they are a living being.
+Quote: The power of intuitive understanding will protect you from harm until the end of your days.

-By: Henri-Frédéric Amiel
+By: Laozi